carafelix/terminal-curriculum/readme.md

 # little terminal cv

-Try it yourself, would be more fun than a gif
+Try it yourself, would be more fun than a gif.
+Navigation and item selection it's done trough the arrow keys and enter, respectively.
+The mouse also works.

 ```bash
 npx hero-protagonist
 ```

+## Requirements

+- node =< 18
+- npm

 ![](demo.gif)